sheftrip/PowPuff/README.md

 To play the game:
   1. Dowload the repository.
   2. Install Python3 if it's not already downloaded onto your system.
   3. In your terminal/command prompt type: pip install pygame.
+(MacOS users may encounter issues in installing the given library)
   4. In your terminal/command prompt type: python game.py